Pittsburgh Penguins Logo

 What is Pittsburgh Penguins?

-This is the official name of the hockey team, which in narrow circles is known as Pens.
-The Pittsburgh Penguins are a regular member of the NHL’s Metropolitan Division and a five-time Stanley Cup winner.
-The club has existed since 1967 and now plays at the PPG Paints Arena.
+It’s the official name of a hockey team known as the Pens in narrow circles.
+The Pittsburgh Penguins regularly participate in the NHL’s Metropolitan Division and are five-time Stanley Cup winners.
+The club has existed since 1967 and currently plays at PPG Paints Arena.

 1967 – 1968